RPGroup-PBoC/mwc_growth/code/templates/dilution_README.md

 4. The other samples (`autofluorescence`, `deltaLacI`, and `dilution` for all ATC concentrations) were diluted 1:10 into a growth medium with no available carbon.
 Aliquots of 1µL were added to agarose pads made of the growth medium with no added carbon.

-5. Agarose pads spotted with cells were allowed to dry and were then placed onto glass bottom dishes.
+5. Agarose pads spotted with cells were allowed to dry and were then placed onto a glass bottom dish.

 6. After mounting, the sample dish was affixed to the microscope using double stick tape.
 Between five and ten positions were marked per snapshot sample.
 Exposures were as follows:
     - Brightfield - 100ms, gain 4, 12bit